day8/re-frame/README.md

    {:db  (dissoc-in db [:items item-id])})) ;; effect is change db
 ```

-On program starup, this event handler (function) `h` would have been
+On program startup, `h` would have been
-associated with `:delete-item` `events` in this way:
+associated with `:delete-item` `events` like this:
 ```clj
 (re-frame.core/reg-event-fx  :delete-item  h)
 ```

 ### Code For Domino 3

-An `effect handler` (function) actions the `effect` returned by the call to `h`.
+An `effect handler` (function) actions the `effects` returned by `h`:
-That `effect` was the map:
 ```clj
 {:db  (dissoc-in db [:items item-id])}
 ```
-Keys in this map identify the required `effect`, and the values of the map
+So that's a map.
+The keys identify the required kind of `effect`, and the values
 supplying further details.

 A key of `:db` means to update the app state, with the new computed value.

-The update of "app state", which re-frame manages for you,
+This update of "app state", which re-frame manages for you,
 is a mutative step, facilitated by re-frame itself
 when it sees a `:db` effect.